 Triumph at auction for Hastings Museum

-The Art Fund has helped Hastings Museum and Art Gallery (HMAG) to acquire its first watercolour by JMW Turner.
-Hastings: Fish Market on the Sands was acquired at auction for a hammer price of £210,000 with the help of a £31,806 Art Fund grant.
+Art Fund has helped Hastings Museum and Art Gallery to acquire its first watercolour by JMW Turner, acquired at auction for a hammer price of £210,000 with the help of a £31,806 Art Fund grant.

 The subject of this beautifully executed watercolour is an early morning fish sale on Hastings beach with the East Parade, Battery and Castle in the distance.
 Fishermen in ‘tanfrocks’ and fishwives selling their wares are joined by a group of fashionable women, a boy with a hoop, and two figures in Greek costume.
 The watercolour is typical of Turner’s style, combining a dramatic and emotional response to nature with his fascination for human life and behaviour.